 Understanding how difficult it is to rank in the top 10 of Google for your chosen keyword is probably the most important skill you can acquire when it comes to building niche websites.
 Unfortunately, it is also the most difficult skill to learn.
 Bar none, picking keywords that are too difficult to rank for are the #1 reason why websites fail.

 Most people just do not have the ability to effectively analyze the top 10 results in Google OR do not have the discipline to only go after low competition keywords.
 Luckily, this skill can be acquired with experience, serious study, and effort.
 In my post today, I hope to shed some light on how you can effectively analyze how difficult the top 10 results in Google are for your keyword.
+That way you can build a blog or website the right way and start ranking sooner rather than later.

 I first want to point out that I am NOT talking about the number of competitors in Google.
 For some reason, people still type their keyword into Google and look at the number of competing pages to judge how difficult a keyword is to rank for.
 This is ridiculous!
 Even if you are looking at “exact match” results – you are still being mislead.
 If you are doing this, please stop now – as this will tell you nothing about how hard it is to get where you want to be – which is on the first page of Google.
 I don't care if there are 300 trillion competing websites for my keyword, if the first page of Google is filled with weak websites, I will go after it!